Prostate cancer tests

 A template biopsy uses a template with holes approximately 5 mm apart.
 The doctor puts it over the area of skin behind the testicles (the perineum) and uses an ultrasound scanner to take between 30 to 50 biopsy samples from the prostate.

 A targeted biopsy uses the information from your ultrasound scan and also the information from the MRI scan.
 The doctor can then accurately take biopsies from abnormal areas of the prostate gland.

 You can view and print the quick guides for all the pages in the Diagnosing prostate cancer section.

-Usually you begin by seeing your family doctor (GP) who will examine you and ask about your general health.
-They will take a blood test to check the levels of a protein called prostate specific antigen (PSA) in your blood.
+If you have symptoms that could be due to prostate cancer you usually begin by seeing your GP.
+They will examine you and ask about your general health.
+Your doctor will also take a blood test to check the levels of a protein called prostate specific antigen (PSA) in your blood.
 They will also do an examination of the prostate gland.

 PSA is a protein produced by both normal and cancerous prostate cells.
 A high level of PSA can be a sign of cancer.
 But your PSA level can also be raised in prostate conditions that are not cancer (are benign) or if you have an infection.
 To check for PSA (prostate specific antigen), your doctor takes a sample of your blood.
 Your doctor may want to rule out a urine infection before carrying out a test.
 If you've had a urine infection, you shouldn't have a PSA test for at least a month after your treatment finishes.

 PSA is usually measured in nanograms per millilitre of blood (ng/ml).
 There is no one PSA reading that is considered normal.
 The reading varies from man to man and the normal level increases as you get older.
 But the following values are a rough guide